Human (Brandy album): Creative differences and label impact

-Impact
+Retrospective reception

-While Human was not considered a commercial success at the time of its release and even was met with distance by Brandy who according to Albumism, was disappointed with the performance and handling of Human by Epic Records.
-Despite this, Albumism reported that fans remained affectionate towards the album over the years, including expressing a preference for Human over its follow up, Two Eleven (2012).
+Human was not considered a commercial success at the time of its release and even was met with distance by Brandy who according to Quentin Harrison of Albumism, was disappointed with the performance and handling of Human by Epic Records.
+Despite this, Harrison reported that fans remained affectionate towards the album over the years, including expressing a preference for Human over its follow up, Two Eleven (2012).
 In 2010, while competing on the second season of the NBC hit reality singing competition show The Sing-Off the all male vocal group Committed interpolated the song "A Capella (Something's Missing)" by incorporating pieces of it within their cover of the OneRepublic and Timbaland song "Apologize".
 The group were met with unanimous praise by the shows's judges and went on to win the contest.
 In 2023, American singer Tiffany Red, when interviewed on the R&B Money podcast, named "A Capella (Something's Missing)" as one of her five favorite R&B songs of all time.
 In 2024, Brandy would later reveal – also after learning her daughter Sy'Rai had stated how much the album [Human] had helped her go through personal quarrels – that she does in fact love the album, singling out "Locket (Locked in Love)" as her personal favorite.
 In January 2022, she responded to a fan on Twitter who did not like that Brandy was not fond of Human, by saying "I am now."
 In 2024, singer Normani cited it as an inspiration for the song "Insomnia", off her debut album Dopamine (2024), explaining: "There's a record called "A Capella (Something’s Missing)" by her [from 2008], and I went in with that inspiration with [producers] Stargate.
 I was like, "I want to capture this feeling."
 And that's exactly what we did."